What Is Zevo Trap?

 Zevo Trap Pricing and Return Policy

-At the time of publishing, you could buy the Zevo Trap on the product’s website or at Home Depot.
-The price on the Zevo website was $18.99 for a trap with two cartridges and $48.99 for three traps with six cartridges.
+The price on the Zevo website wasis$16.99 for a trap with two cartridges and $48.99 for three traps with six cartridges.

 Home Depot sold the Zevo Trap for $16.97 and, like the traps on the Zevo website, they come with two cartridges.

-The advantage to purchasing directly from Zevo is that you get free shipping, whereas the advantage to buying from Home Depot is that you can walk into the nearest location and buy it immediately if it’s in stock.
+The advantage of purchasing directly from Zevo is that you get free shipping, whereas the advantage of buying from Home Depot is that you can walk into the nearest location and buy it immediately if it’s in stock.

 If you buy from Zevo, then the trap is covered under a money-back guarantee.
 According to Zevo, they will refund your money to a pre-paid debit card if you aren’t happy with how your traps work.